api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 The gateway implementation is different depending on how Airnode is deployed.
 When deployed on a cloud provider, the serverless gateway is used.
 Inside Airnode client, the gateway is implemented via a simple web server inside the docker container.
-There are subtle differences in both how the gateways work and what the gateway URLs look like.
+There are subtle differences in how the gateways work and what the gateway URLs look like.

 The deployer generates a secret `UUID` path parameter which ensures that the endpoints are not openly accessible.
 Therefore, the gateway URLs should be kept